Types and Asset System¶

 Core Methods¶

-fetch()— downloads self, then queries for companions via{_asset_key}_cid = self.cidand downloads those tooupdate(path, **kwargs)— sets keyvalues from kwargs, sets path, uploads to storageto_dict()/from_dict()— JSON serialization
+fetch()— downloads self, then queries for companions via{_asset_key}_cid = self.cidand downloads those tooupdate(path, **kwargs)— sets the given attributes, sets path, uploads to storageto_dict()/from_dict()— JSON serialization

 Asset Subclass Catalog¶